Skip to content

 Writing a Message Handler

 So far, we have successfully sent and received messages from the sample Helmholtz Cloud Agent, but we have not seen how message handling is implemented.
-The Helmholtz Cloud Agent library provides an application that handles the actual communication with RabbitMQ.
+The Helmholtz Cloud Agent library provides an application that handles the actual communication with Helmholtz Cloud.
 You can register handler functions that will be called whenever a message of a certain type is received.
 This is then the entry point for your development, from where you can then make the necessary calls to provision the resource at your service.

 A very simple Helmholtz Cloud Agent would look like this: